-At Wormley Primary School we believe that educational provision is about equal opportunities for all learners regardless of their age, gender, educational needs, disability, sexual orientation, race, social or cultural background.
-We are an inclusive school, providing the best possible learning opportunities for all of our pupils.
+At Wormley CofE Primary School we believe that educational provision is about equal opportunities for all learners regardless of their age, gender, educational needs, disability, sexual orientation, race, social or cultural background.
+We are a highly inclusive school, providing the best possible learning opportunities for all of our pupils.
 All staff have high expectations of all learners and provide high quality teaching, differentiated learning opportunities, personalised learning experiences and appropriate levels of support.
-Pupils identified as having special educational needs (SEN) will receive support and provision which is planned and reviewed regularly to help them achieve the best possible educational, social and emotional outcomes.
+Pupils identified as having special educational needs and disabilities (SEND) will receive support and provision which is planned and reviewed regularly to help them achieve the best possible educational, social and emotional outcomes.